phong812/VisionTransformer-from-Scratch/README.md

 ''' kaggle datasets download -d msarmi9/food101tiny ''' <br>
 Results: Compare to this paper with not lr warm-up, lr decay <br>

+To run: with all hyperparameter are the same as the base version of model <br>

+''' python main.py '''

 ![image](https://github.com/user-attachments/assets/7727df2f-97cb-48d6-8c88-0f23cace09db)